 (1798 - 1811 ?), Rose Island FORT WIKI

 Built on the site of Rose Island Fort (see page 2).
 Construction of the new American four-bastioned 60-gun fort was never completed by the time of the War of 1812.
 The present lighthouse was built in 1869 on the fort's southwest bastion.
 Beginning in 1883, the old fort was used as a storage area for explosives and torpedoes for the U.S. Navy.
 A few old naval ammo bunkers still remain.
 Additional magazines and barracks were built after World War I. Anti-aircraft defenses (four 5-inch naval AA guns in 1942, replaced by four 90mm AA guns in 1943) were emplaced by the Navy and Army in WWII (1942 - 1944).
 The Navy left in the 1950's.
 The University of Rhode Island took over the island in 1976 for maritime research, but could not maintain the property.
 The island became a city park in 1984.
 Most of the island is off-limits to the public, however the lighthouse is open for tours.
-Restoration efforts have been proposed for the remaining northwest bastion and the brick nine-room barracks.
+Restoration efforts have been proposed for the remaining northwest bastion and the brick barracks.
 See also Rose Island Lighthouse from Lighthouse Friends.com

 (1794, 1798 - 1836), Goat Island FORT WIKI

 Previously known as Fort George / Liberty / Washington (see page 2).
 Rebuilt in 1794 and 1798 with 38 guns (28 guns in 1818) and repaired in 1808.
-The fort was renamed in 1798 and was used until 1836.
+The fort was last renamed in 1798 and was used until 1836.
 This was the primary Federal defense of the city until Fort Adams was built.
 Located about midway on the western shore of the island.
-Transferred to the U.S. Navy in 1869 as a naval torpedo station, until 1951.
+Transferred to the U.S. Navy in 1869 to become a naval torpedo station, until 1951.
 The old fort probably survived until the WWI years.
 Anti-aircraft defenses (12 20mm AA guns) were emplaced here by the Army in WWII (1942 - 1944).
-Most of the buildings were demolished in the 1960's.
+Most of the Navy buildings were demolished in the 1960's.
 Now a developed area.
 The present Goat Island Lighthouse at the north tip of the island was built in 1842, replacing an earlier 1823 tower.

 Fort Greene (1)